Olive Tapenade Hummus Recipe

 Add some more ice-cold water if needed to blend the hummus.

 Transfer the hummus to a serving bowl.
-Drizzle some extra virgin olive oil and top with chopped parsley, red pepper flakes, cooked chickpeas, and olives.
+Drizzle extra virgin olive oil and top with chopped parsley, red pepper flakes, cooked chickpeas, and olives.

 Serve with pita or any other crackers.